Updated: October 21, 2022

 A pruning saw is mainly designed to cut small to medium-sized branches or thick curved branches where the bow saw cannot fit.
 It has a long blade, either straight or curved, attached to a secure handle.

 8. Hori-Hori Knife

-Hori-Hori is a multi-purpose Japanese gardener’s knife.
-It has a curved stainless steel blade which is razor sharped on both sides and is serrated for cutting through roots and tough soil.
+Hori-Hori is a multipurpose Japanese gardener’s knife.
+It has a curved stainless steel blade that is razor sharped on both sides and is serrated for cutting through roots and tough soil.

 9. Tree Loppers

 Loppers are garden-cutting tools similar to scissors with long handles and are usually operated with two hands.
 They are used for pruning stems and small branches with diameters less than 2 inches.

 There are two types of garden loppers, similar to garden pruners:

 - Bypass Loppers are most commonly used for cutting live wood than dead or dry branches.
 Bypass Loppers have two poles with handles at one end and two blades that pass each other like scissors at the other.